Actors Headshots advice from Carl Proctor CDG.

 I don’t think many photographers insist on being paid in cash or in advance, but some do.
 I think you should be able to pay on the day by cash, cheque or a bank transfer, which ever works best for you.
 Some photographers have card machines.

-Cancellation fees & deposits
+Cancellation fees and deposits

 I don’t think photographers should ask for a deposit or charge you anything if you have to cancel.
 We know that actors often get calls late in the afternoon about a casting the following morning or that a job might get confirmed at the last minute.
-If you wake up ill you probably don’t
+If you wake up ill, you probably don’t want to be having your photo taken that morning.
+Hopefully your chosen photographer will view cancellations as an unavoidable part of the process, and you are likely to be setting another date with them anyway.

 Split sessions

 Splitting a session (for the price of one) with a friend is often a false economy.
 A photographer should want to spend as long as it takes with an actor to get plenty of good and varied shots.
-If you have half the time, you might be getting half the package/half the number of good photos to
+If you have half the time, you might be getting half the package/half the number of good photos to choose from.

 Half sessions

 If you already have some good photos but just need a couple of different looks to complete the range, you could ask a photographer to do a shorter session.
 It will be cheaper, and you will hopefully get what you need.
-Consider this carefully though as a full session might get you some
+Consider this carefully though as a full session might get you some better photos altogether.

 Instalments